tadasant/strand-ui/README.md

 ### Clearing out the Queue

 If something goes awry, you can clear the task queue by running `$ celery -A app purge`.

+### Setting up Periodic Tasks

+We have two types of tasks at the moment.
+One is a periodic task, which runs every 5 minutes and marks sessions as stale if there has been no non-bot activity for over 30 minutes.
+Another is an asynchronous task that runs 5 minutes after a session has been marked as pending closed.
+If there is no new activity since it was marked as pending closed, then the task closes the session and the respective session.

+The periodic task needs to exist in the `django_celery_beat` table in order for the beat to populate it to the task queue every 5 minutes.
+To do this, we have a management command to create it if you haven't already done so.
+To execute it, run `$ python manage create_periodic_tasks`.